AlexeyPtitsyn/programmers-news-reader/README.md

 **This project is written bit-by-bit, so not all features are implemented.**

-**Currently not implemented: Options page, that allows user to configure news sources.**

 This Google Chrome extension allows user to read news feeds from sites even if they have no RSS feed.
 However, user need to be a programmer to configure source.
 Because writing of parse function is upon user.